 If you’re not sure that refinancing is right for you, here are a few alternatives to consider:

 - Consolidate your federal student loans: With student loans, consolidation typically refers to the U.S. Department of Education’s Federal Direct Loan Consolidation program.
 Consolidation lets you combine multiple federal loans into one to simplify your repayment plan.
 Just keep in mind that your new interest rate will be the weighted-average interest rate of the original loans rounded up to the nearest one-eighth percent, so you won’t save money this way.

 - Apply for forgiveness: The federal government offers a few different student loan forgiveness programs.
 Specifically, you may qualify if you work for a government agency or an eligible not-for-profit organization or as a teacher.

 - Request student loan repayment assistance: If you have federal student loans, there is a long list of loan repayment assistance programs (LRAPs), primarily offered by government agencies and states.
 These aren’t forgiveness programs, but in some cases, you may be able to get tens of thousands of dollars in assistance.

 The bottom line

 As long as you go through the process the right way, student loan refinancing shouldn’t have much of a negative impact on your credit score.
 In fact, making your payments on time on the new loan can help you continue to build a positive credit history.

-Before you refinance, though, consider all of your options to make sure that it’s the best fit for you.
-Even if it’s tempting, the benefit of some government programs can outweigh the perks of a refinance loan.
+Before you refinance, consider all of your options to make sure that it’s the best fit for you.
+Even if it’s tempting to save money on interest, the benefit of some government programs can outweigh the perks of a refinance loan.